Quality Assurance vs Quality Control: A Simple Comparison

 What is Quality Control (QC)?

-Quality Control (QC) is a reactive approach that focuses on identifying and correcting defects in the final products or services.
+Quality Control (QC) is a reactive process that focuses on identifying and fixing defects in the final product to ensure it meets the required quality standards before it reaches the customer.

 QA vs QC In The Software Testing Context